https://a.storyblok.com/f/270183/1368x665/619e571c79/26apr_dev-blog_forward-a-call-via-voice-proxy_r1-01.png

-Forward a Call via Voice Proxy with PHP
+Build a Voice Proxy with PHP and Vonage

 This is not as dubious as it sounds: there are many compelling business reasons why you might want to hide a caller's real number from other parties in the call.

 A classic example is an online taxi service.
 To make the booking experience as smooth as possible, you want your customer and driver to be able to communicate with each other.
-But you don't want the driver to know the customer's real number (because you want to protect that customer's privacy) and, conversely, you don't want your customer to know your driver's number and book rides directly without using your service.
+But you don't want the driver to know the customer's real number (to protect the customer's privacy), and you don't want the customer to know the driver's number either, so they can’t book rides directly without using your service.

 Vonage API Account